stdword/logseq13-full-house-plugin/docs/reference__commands.md

 ## Render view :id=template-view-command
-Render existed template block, non-template block or page as 🏛view: rendering occurs every time the block becomes visible.
+Render existed template block, non-template block or page as 🏛view.
+For views rendering occurs every time the block becomes visible.

 !> Rendered content will not be persisted.
 If you need to keep it, use [render template command](#template-command) instead.